CHlNlTO/snapfolia/README.md

 - **Web Branch Collaborators**:
   - Responsible for the `web` branch.
-  - Only authorized to push and make changes to the web application.
+  - Only authorized to push and make changes to the `web` folder.
-  - Tasks include frontend, backend, and integration tasks specific to the web interface.
+  - Tasks include frontend, backend, database, and integration tasks specific to the web interface.

 ### Collaborator Responsibilities